ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The path segment SEG1 is the name of a web link target attribute.

-   Names of target attributes used in Link Format {{RFC6690}} are expected to be coordinated through the "Target Attributes" registry defined in {{I-D.ietf-core-target-attr}}.
+   Names of target attributes used in Link Format {{RFC6690}} are expected to be coordinated through the "Target Attributes" registry defined in {{RFC9423}}.

 * The path segment SEG2 is the value of the target attribute.